dng24/intl-iot/model/model_details.md

 - `s9-untagged-features/` - The directory containing the statistically-analyzed untagged files.
 - `s10-results/` - The directory containing the device activity prediction results of the untagged files.

 Steps 6-10 are run only if `-u` is specified.

+The Idle Pipeline (-l option) results are placed in `OUT_DIR/idle`:

+- `s1_idle_paths.txt` - The paths to pcap files of the idle data.
+- `s2-idle-decoded/` - The directory containing the decoded idle pcap files.
+- `s3-idle-features/` - The directory containing the statistically-analyzed idle files.
+- `s4i-models/` - The directory containing the model generated by the idle data.

 Information about the contents of each of these files and directories can be found below.

 ### src/s1_split_data.py

-This script is the first step of the model pipeline and the first step in the preprocessing phase.
+This script is the first step of the tagged pipeline and the first step in the preprocessing phase of the tagged pipeline.
+It is also the first step of the idle pipeline.
 The script takes a directory of pcaps recursively and randomly splits the pcaps into a training set and a testing set.

 #### Usage

-Usage: `python3 s1_split_data.py in_pcap_dir out_train_file out_test_file`
+Usage: `python3 s1_split_data.py in_pcap_dir out_train_file [out_test_file]`

 Example: `python3 s1_split_data.py traffic/ s1_train_paths.txt s1_test_paths.txt`